floriankraemer/floriankraemer.github.io/_posts/2024-11-25-Are-the-SOLID-Principles-problematic.markdown

 ## My SOLID History

-I have never really heard about them, nor had anyone taught me the principles before this.
+I had never really heard about them, nor had anyone taught me the principles before this.
 What happened was that I've requested an external code review for the company I was working for at this time, which was luckily granted by the CTO.
 Originally I wanted to get [Matthias Noback](https://matthiasnoback.nl/), but he was already booked and busy at this time so he recommended us [Ross Tuck](https://www.rosstuck.com/).

 The outcome of the meeting we had with Ross was, at least for me personally as the main driver of the whole project, not so great.
 I don't remember the exact wording but it was something along the lines of "Its OK, but I've seen better.".
 This was a little shocking for me and I've asked for a few reasons and how to improve it.
 One of the things named were the SOLID principles.